MatyasUrban/Arimaa/README.md

 - `ArrayList`: Used to manage lists of game elements, such as positions and directions.
 - Other utility methods for operations such as converting an `ArrayList` to an array or obtaining valid adjacent positions.
 ## 3. User Manual
+We'll demonstrate the functionality of the application by executing the following process:
+1. Start the application
+2. Start a new multiplayer game
+3. Set up the initial positions
+4. Play a few moves
+5. Save the game
+6. Start a continuing game loaded from a file
+7. Discover more game options for winning/ending
+8. Save the game
+9. Replay steps of the game loaded from a file
+10. Introduce single-player (against computer) mode
+### Start the application
+When you start the program, you are greeted with the following screen, outlining basic Arimaa game rules.
+From here you can use the menu bar at the top to initiate actions.
 ![](user-manual-pictures/1.png)
+### Start a new multiplayer game
+Navigate to `Start a new game` > `Multiplayer`
 ![](user-manual-pictures/2.png)
+Enter the players' names
 ![](user-manual-pictures/6.png)
+### Set up the initial positions
+Your new game and board is now prefilled with initial piece positions.
+At the top in blue you can see Player 2 info, at the bottom in yellow you can see the Player 1 info.
+The yellow color of the panel as well as 'Player 1's turn' indicate that it's Matt's turn.
+Before the game starts, both players have the option to set up their inital positions within the first two home rows.
+Let's click SWITCH to do that.
 ![](user-manual-pictures/8.png)
+White squares in the game always indicate positions you can currently click at (in order to select them and act upon them).
+The SWITCH indicates that you are now in switch mode, meaning you can edit your initial positions by switching positions of two of your pieces at a time.
+Yuo are free to do as many switches as you'd like, as the game has not officially started yet.
+Let's select elephant at A2.
 ![](user-manual-pictures/9.png)
+The selected piece becomes green.
+Again, the white positions are positions you can click at.
+Shall you select any other square color, your action will be resetted.
+Let's select the rabbit at B1 to complete the switch.
 ![](user-manual-pictures/10.png)
+As you can see, both pieces we selected switched their positions.
+All pieces are white again, as we are in SWITCH mode.
+You're free to make other switches, and once you're satisfied with your initial positions, click the finished button.
 ![](user-manual-pictures/11.png)
+The finished button is a way of saying, ""
 ![](user-manual-pictures/12.png)
 ![](user-manual-pictures/13.png)
 ![](user-manual-pictures/14.png)